Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The mind can calculate, but the spirit yearns, and the heart wants what the heart wants."
+> "Making your mark on the world is hard.
+If it were easy, everybody would do it."
-> — **Stephen King**
+> — **Barack Obama**

 ---